-With over 26 years’ experience as a tax lawyer, HFM Partner Allen Walburn helps clients plan, structure and negotiate the tax aspects of a wide range of corporate, partnership and real estate transactions.
+With over 26 years’ experience as a tax lawyer, Allen Walburn helps clients plan, structure and negotiate the tax aspects of a wide range of corporate, partnership and real estate transactions.

-Mr. Walburn is also a Certified Public Accountant in California (inactive license) with 10 years of accounting, tax and finance experience prior to becoming an attorney.
-His areas of expertise include corporate and partnership taxation; tax planning for the formation and operation of private equity funds and real estate funds; tax planning for executive compensation, equity-based compensation; and inbound U.S. international tax planning.
+Mr. Walburn’s areas of expertise include corporate and partnership taxation; tax planning for the formation and operation of private equity funds and real estate funds; tax planning for executive compensation, equity-based compensation; and inbound U.S. international tax planning.
+Mr. Walburn has 10 years of accounting, tax and finance experience prior to becoming an attorney.

 He also represents clients with tax issues relating to bankruptcies and debt workouts, entertainment industry tax issues, real estate taxation, 1031 exchanges, REITs and California income taxation, sales and use tax and property taxation.